rasundsbak/rtd-tutorial/docs/source/01_preparations.rst

            `-:_:-'
    The HPC Cluster in Educloud

 In the coming examples, if you have problems copying and pasting into the terminal, it is maybe the best practice to write in the commands directly.
-But write slowly so that you see that it gets right, before presing enter.
+But write slowly so that you see that it gets right, before pressing enter.
 Do not fear.
 Remember also to fill in the right details where it says [your username at uio]

 **Change into the right subdirectory**